Does Snapchat Have Parental Controls? What Every Parent Should Know

 You can access several parental controls through Snapchat's Family Center to keep an eye on your child's activity.
 They include:

-• View who is friends with your child: See the full list of their Snapchat friends, helping you monitor their connections.
+• View who your child is friends with: See the full list of their Snapchat friends to help you monitor their connections.

 • See who is in contact with them: This feature lets you see who your child has communicated with over the past 7 days.

-• Restrict content: The Family Center provides a healthy level of parental control by allowing parents to restrict sensitive content in Stories and Spotlight.
-Note: This doesn’t limit what they see in chats, searches, snaps, etc.
+• Restrict content: The Family Center allows parents to restrict sensitive content in Stories and Spotlight.
+Note: This doesn't limit what they see in chats, searches, snaps, etc.

 • Report abuse: If your child is dealing with inappropriate behavior, you can report users directly through the Family Center.